 - Confessions of a reluctant Gentrifier by Eula Biss

-- How to Stop Gentrification by Collin Kinniburgh
+- How to Stop Gentrification by Colin Kinniburgh

 - Can Community Land Trusts Slow Gentrification by Myungshik Choi